 About

-I am a postdoctoral researcher at Stockholm University Brain Imaging Centre, working at the intersection of bilingualism, cognitive control, and neuroimaging.
-I combine behavioral and fMRI methods to understand language switching in interpreters and bilinguals.
+Currently, I am a postdoctoral researcher at Stockholm University Brain Imaging Centre .
+In my work I combine behavioral and neuroimaging methods to understand language processing in interpreters and bilinguals.

 Teaching